 You can find French Bulldog puppies for sale on the Purebred Breeders site.
 These puppies are being offered by reputable French Bulldog dog breeders to responsible buyers who will give them a good home.
-All of the French Bulldog dogs for sale on our site have been prescreened by Purebred Breeders staff to ensure that they are in good health and come with our lifetime guarantee.
+All of the French Bulldog dogs for sale on our site have been prescreened by Purebred Breeders staff to ensure that they are in good health and come with our 10 year guarantee.

 If you are interested in buying a French Bulldog puppy but do not find one listed, please feel free to use our French Bulldog Puppy Finder to find detailed listings with photos and full descriptions.
 Our site also features useful resources such as French Bulldog Puppies Reviews.